One of Us Is Lying: Awards and recognition

-Sequel
+Sequels

 A sequel, One of Us Is Next, was published by Delacorte Press on January 7, 2020.
 Set 18 months later, the novel follows the residents of Bayview as someone starts playing a sinister game of truth or dare.
-A second and final sequel, One of Us Is Back, is scheduled to be published by Delacorte Press in July 2023.
+A second and final sequel, One of Us Is Back, was published by Delacorte Press on July 23, 2023.

 Television adaptation

 A television series based on the novel was originally in development from E! in September 2017.
 However, the project was moved to NBCUniversal, who gave it a pilot order in August 2019 for Peacock.
 After the pilot was filmed in November 2019, the project was given a series order in August 2020 for a total of eight episodes.
 The remaining seven episodes were filmed in New Zealand.
 The series premiered on October 7, 2021.
-The show's second season preimired on October 20, 2022.
+The show's second season premiered on October 20, 2022.
 The series made its linear premiere on E!, the network it originally was pitched for, on October 22, 2022.